 Overview of Burglary Charges in Virginia

 As simple as this seems, there are many other factors that can affect the charges and potential punishment in a burglary case.
 The police and prosecution understand how the law works and they will use every means they can to build their case against you.
-At the Law Office of James A. Bullard Jr. P.C., we also understand how to navigate the criminal justice system and we will aggressively fight to protect your rights and your future utilizing every potential resource.
+At James A. Bullard Jr. P.C., our Richmond criminal lawyer knows how to navigate the criminal justice system and we will aggressively fight to protect your rights and your future utilizing every potential resource.

 Penalties for Burglary

 Some of the factors that might affect your charges include whether or not you were carrying a weapon at the time of the alleged burglary.
 If so, the charge is upgraded to a Class 2 Felony which carries a possible 20 years to life sentence in addition to a potential $100,000 fine.
 Entering a dwelling in the daytime can add a breaking and entering charge which can range anywhere from a Class 2 Felony to a Class 6 Felony depending on the specific circumstances of your case.

-Enlist Skilled Representation
+Enlist Skilled Representation in Richmond, VA

 As a former prosecutor, Mr. Bullard has a unique insight into how the case against you will be built and how it will proceed.
 Our hard-hitting legal team has the ability to tenaciously fight for you while at the same time diplomatically negotiating with the prosecution for reduced charges or even a dismissal.
 We are determined to pursue the best possible result for you.
 Contact us today to retain the aggressive defense you need!